-Amended and Restated 2018 Equity Incentive Plan
+2018 Equity Incentive Plan

-Our 2018 Plan was originally adopted by our board of directors and stockholders on March 13, 2018, and was most recently amended and approved by our stockholders in .
+Our 2018 Plan was originally adopted by our board of directors and stockholders on March 13, 2018, and was most recently amended and approved by our board of directors on February 16, 2024.
 The 2018 Plan provides flexibility to our compensation committee to use various equity-based incentive awards as compensation tools to motivate our workforce.

-We reserved 75,038,229 shares of our common stock for the issuance of awards under the 2018 Plan.
-The maximum aggregate number of shares that may be issued in the form of incentive stock options cannot exceed 20,000,000 shares of common stock.
+As of December 31, 2023, we reserved 37,519,114 shares of our common stock for the issuance of awards under the 2018 Plan.
+On January 25, 2024, our Board authorized the increase of the number of shares that may be issued under the 2018 Plan to 46,340,261 shares.
+The maximum aggregate number of shares that may be issued in the form of incentive stock options cannot exceed 10,000,000 shares of common stock.
 The number of shares reserved under the 2018 Plan is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.